History of harp in ireland

 The Irish Harp

 You can find the Irish harp on: .
-Silent for hundreds of years, the ravishing sound – and the rarely heard music – of the old Irish harp sounds fresh to modern ears but also evokes the farthest reaches of ancient Irish history .
+The harp was considered a very important instrument since ancient times, it was privileged for being linked to Celtic mythology, as an instrument to unite the people of .
 The harp is Ireland’s national symbol and has been played for more than 1,000 years; its bell-like sounds and music captivate all those who hear it and are celebrated in Irish mythology, folklore and literature.With its rich history dating back centuries, the harp has been intertwined with Ireland’s mythology, folklore, and national identity.

 The inclusion of a plain harp surmounted by a crown on Irish coinage in 1534 during the reign of Henry VIII, and the incorporation of a harp on a field of blue on the Royal Coat of Arms of James I in 1603, .